Dr. med. Siegfried Jonas

 The Jonas` daughter Susanne had already emigrated to New York, USA, in 1938 with her husband, the pianist, composer, and conductor Arthur Kleiner.
 After arriving in New York in 1940, Siegfried and Nina Jonas lived with their daughter and son-in-law in an apartment 614 West 152 St, Assembly District 22 in New York City.
 From 1939 until 1967, Arthur Kleiner was the music director of the film department at the Museum of Modern Art in New York and from 1968 until his death in 1980, he worked at the Walker Art Center in Minneapolis.
 The son of Nina and Siegfried Jonas, Hans Georg Jonas, fled in 1938 to Tel Aviv, Palestine.

-Siegfried Jonas died in 1954 at the age of 79 in New Jersey.
+Siegfried Jonas died on February 8, 1954, at the age of 79, in New York at what was then St. Barnabas Hospital in the Bronx.
 He was buried at Cedar Park Cemetery, Paramus, Bergen County, New Jersey, where his wife Nina was also buried in 1972.
 Their graves are preserved.

 Translation: Felicitas Lenz